Pugnatorr/ReportShield/README.md

 **Stakeholders:**

 **1.C.2.2 OKR 2 Metric(s) with Experiment(s)**
+**Metrics**
 To assess the effectiveness of the digital literacy program.
 Reportshield will conduct a longitudinal study with 2 control groups.
 Users will  take a pre test, this pre test will act as a baseline quiz regarding the users level of digital literacy.
 This will be evaluated by assessing their knowledge on identifying bot accounts, cyber bullying, misinformation.
 It also assesses their ability to know their reporting protocols and understanding their right to digital privacy and how it can be violated.
     Users will go through 5 interactive modules.
 Course modules:
 Digital footprints